p2rkw/xf86-input-mtrack/README.md

 in which it will be able to resume previous drag without additional `up`, `down` sequence.
 Value of 0 disables this functionality.
-Values less than zero will make mtrack requre additional tap to finish drag by sending `button up`.
+Values of less than zero will make mtrack require additional tap to finish drag by sending `button up`.
 Integer value representing milliseconds.
 Defaults to 500.